scaffold-eth/scaffold-eth-2/README.md

   } = useScaffoldEventHistory({
   contractName: "YourContract",
   eventName: "GreetingChange",
-  fromBlock: //the block number to start reading events from,
+  // Specify the starting block number from which to read events.
+  fromBlock: 31231,
   blockData: true,
-  filters: //filters to be applied to the event (parameterName: value),
+  // Apply filters to the event based on parameter names and values (parameterName: value),
+  filters: parameterName: value,
-  transactionData: //if set to true it will return the transaction data for each event (default: false),
+  // If set to true it will return the transaction data for each event (default: false),
+  transactionData: true,
-  receiptData: //if set to true it will return the receipt data for each event (default: false), });
+  // If set to true it will return the receipt data for each event (default: false),
+  receiptData: true
+});
 ```